richlegrand/dash/README.md

 *  Flask 1.1.2
 *  Quart 0.11.5

 The tests were done by modifying dash_renderer -- inserting a timer in `handleServerside()`.
 Start the timer before fetch, stop the timer when `data` is received, then take the time difference and insert into a running averager until the average sufficiently converges.
-This usually happens after 100 or so measurements, but to keep things consistent I ran each test for 300 "clicks" (I would click on a slider object.)
-The test program is [here](timer.py).
+This usually happens after 100 or so measurements, but to keep things consistent I ran each test for 300 clicks (I would click on a slider object.)
+The test program is [here](https://github.com/richlegrand/dash_devices/blob/dev/timer.py).

-The timer code is [here](dash-renderer/src/timer.js).
-For example, to insert into (unmodified) [index.js](dash-renderer/src/actions/index.js):
+The timer code is [here](https://github.com/richlegrand/dash_devices/blob/dev/dash-renderer/src/timer.js).
+For example, to insert into (unmodified) [index.js](https://github.com/richlegrand/dash_devices/blob/dev/dash-renderer/src/actions/index.js):

 ```javascript
 function handleServerside(config, payload, hooks) {